m3hm3ts1ms3k/Photo-Editor-C-/README.md

 # Photo Editor
-## I have coded an application with effects and features in C#.
+## I have coded a photo editor application with effects and features in C#.
 Technologies I use
 - C#